This technology arose in response to the need for specific genetic segments in sufficient quantities for biochemical analysis.

-It is based on the faithful reading of the corresponding genes by the bacterial cell machinery and has fed most of the recent advances in modern molecular biology.
+It is based on the accurate reading of the corresponding genes by the bacterial cell machinery and has fed most of the recent advances in modern molecular biology.

 These have provided clues about the regulatory pathways by which the cell controls gene expression in the multiple cell types that make up the basic vertebrate body plan.

-Genetic engineering, by which an organism can be modified to include new genes designed with the desired characteristics, is now a standard practice in basic research laboratories.
+Genetic engineering is now standard practice in basic research laboratories by which an organism can be modified to include new genes designed with the desired characteristics.

-It has provided the means to produce large quantities of normal proteins and highly purified mutants for a detailed analysis of their function in the organism.
+It has provided the means to produce large quantities of standard proteins and highly purified mutants for a detailed analysis of their function in the organism.

 Recent advances in this technology have also changed the course of medical research.

-New and exciting approaches are being developed to exploit the enormous potential of recombinant DNA research in the analysis of genetic disorders.
+New and exciting approaches are being developed to exploit the enormous potential of recombinant DNA research in analyzing genetic disorders.

 However, the basic principles of recombinant DNA, such as the structure of DNA itself, are surprisingly simple.

-Molecular cloning provides a means to exploit the rapid growth of bacterial cells to produce large quantities of identical DNA fragments, which by themselves do not have the capacity to reproduce.
+Molecular cloning provides a means to exploit the rapid growth of bacterial cells to produce large quantities of identical DNA fragments, which cannot reproduce.